-A 49-year-old member asked:
+A 44-year-old member asked:

-can you tell me about non-hodgkins lymphoma cancer--b type?
+Can you tell me about non-hodgkins lymphoma cancer--b type?

 1 doctor answer • 4 doctors weighed in

 NHL (Non Hodgkin's: Lymphoma) is a broad category of lymphomas (anything other than Hodgkin's).
 They are further classified by the malignant cell type (B or T cell); microscopic appearance (e.g. diffuse large cell, follicular, etc); and by gene mutation profiles.
 "Staging" (1-4) refers to how widespread the disease is, and is modified as "B" if the patients has systemic symptoms (fever, night sweats, weight loss).

 Last updated Nov 28, 2018

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 Content on HealthTap (including answers) should not be used for medical advice, diagnosis, or treatment, and interactions on HealthTap do not create a doctor-patient relationship.
 Never disregard or delay professional medical advice in person because of anything on HealthTap.
 Call your doctor or 911 if you think you may have a medical emergency.